CRC1415/pyelabdata/README.md

 ```python
 def get_info():
 ```
-Return the info page of about the instance.
+Return the info page about the instance.

 ```python
 def get_teamid():